doceme/py-spidev/README.md

     readbuffer(buffer [, length [, offset]])

-Read length bytes from SPI device into an existing bytearray object at the given offest.
+Read length bytes from SPI device into an existing bytearray object at the given offset (single SPI transfer)
-If length is not specified or 0, reads to the end of the buffer.
+    If length is not specified or 0, tries to read to the end of the buffer.
     If offset is not specified, default is 0.

     writebytes(list of values)